Nilhcem/android-dev-challenge-compose-week1/README.md

 ## :scroll: Description
-Find your new best friend using our Puppy Adoption Add, entirely written using Jetpack Compose!
+Find your new best friend using our Puppy Adoption App, entirely written using Jetpack Compose!

 ## :bulb: Motivation and Context